zetaemme/OpTree/README.md

-# Decision Tree Opt Algorithm
+# OpDeT: Optimal Decison Tree algorithm
 Implementation of the DecTree algorithm presented in the paper from Cicalese, Later, Saettler

 ## Author